tytydraco/yessleep/out/The_Dentists_Smile.md

 “Hopefully you,” said Sandy.
 “I don’t want to be the only one awake out here.”

 I smirked and poked at the fire with a stick.
-“You really believe The Dentist is out here?”
+“You really believe The Dentist is in these woods?”

 Sandy shrugged.
 “I did.
-But, now that we’re out here, it’s not so bad.”
+But, now that we’re here, it’s not so bad.”

 “I’m surprised you agreed to join us.”